angelalonso/homebot/10_integration/README.md

 ## Logic path

-main.rs is the entry point for everyone, which then calls the run function on either sim_env, or env.
+main.rs is the entry point for everyone, which then calls the run function on env.rs

+action
+bindings
+brain
+hw
+input
+reactionset
+robot
+output

 ToBeContinued...